tamino-martinius/meteor-smart-form/README.md

 * `this.removeStickyValidationError(key)`: Calls `AutoForm.removeStickyValidationError` for the form
 * `this.resetForm()`: Call this if you need to reset the form
 * `this.ss`: The SimpleSchema instance used for validating the form
-* `this.ssIsOverride`: This is `true` if `this.ss` is an override schema, meaning it's coming from a `schema` attribute on the `autoForm` or `quickForm`, but there is also a `collection` attribute pointing to a collection that has its own schema attached.
+* `this.ssIsOverride`: This is `true` if `this.ss` is an override schema, meaning it's coming from a `schema` attribute on the `autoForm` or `quickForm`, but there is also a `model` attribute pointing to a model that has its own schema attached.
 * `this.template`: The `autoForm` template instance
-* `this.updateDoc`: The gathered current form values, as a mongo modifier object suitable for passing to a collection `update` call
+* `this.updateDoc`: The gathered current form values, as a mongo modifier object suitable for passing to a model `update` call
 * `this.validationContext`: The validation context used for the form.
 You can use this to check or add (non-sticky) invalid keys.

 Notes: